 Hold a current pouring license with the town and looking to serve outside.
 Selectmen approved at their meeting last night.
 BOH felt no issues with the license.

-Hitchcock Academy wide side tag sale
+Hitchcock Academy town wide tag sale

 Looking to do annual tag sale.
 Board ok event as long mask and social distancing is practice.